 We often drive past Winchester when heading to the south coast but I’ve never visited before.
 Whilst it has quite a few attractions I thought they were probably more suited to older tourists rather than families.
 I was wrong though, as proved by an enjoyable visit recently.

-We started with a visit to the Military Museums, a group of five museums focussing on various aspects of the British Army.
+We started with a visit to the Military Museums, a group of five museums focused on various aspects of the British Army.
 They’re located next to each other in an area close to the city centre.
 We visited two – the Royal Green Jackets (Rifles) Museum and Horsepower, the Museum of the King’s Royal Hussars.

 The Royal Green Jackets Museum traces the involvement of the regiment in various conflicts over the last 250 years ranging from the American War of Independence through to Iraq.
 There are over 40,000 objects to see in the museum and lots of information boards to read.
 I found it very interesting but would recommend it to older kids and adults rather than younger children.
 That said, younger visitors can dress up and get the opportunity to shoot a laser Baker rifle.